This article was updated on July 12, 2018.

 Employers who hire employees with disabilities benefit in a number of ways.
-Disabled employees can help businesses understand a customer base of people with disabilities, and research shows consumers favor businesses that employ disabled persons, according to a resource guide by The White House.
-"People with disabilities can provide businesses with the flexible, innovative thinking required for a competitive edge in the 21st century," the guide notes.
+Disabled employees can help businesses understand a customer base of people with disabilities, and research shows consumers favor businesses that employ disabled persons, according to the DOL.
+"People with disabilities can provide your businesses with the flexible, innovative thinking required for a competitive edge in the 21st century," the DOL notes.

 Accessibility for All Is Paramount